-Flavour with honey or lemon.
+Flavour with honey or lemon (optional).

-Catnip is also useful for settling an upset stomach.
+Catnip is useful for settling an upset stomach.
 It has been used to treat headaches, scarlet fever, coughing, insomnia, and smallpox.
-Catnip can also be used on cuts; studies show it has a natural healing quality.
-Crush fresh catnip leaves, dampen them and apply them to your cut.
+It can also be used for cuts, studies show it has a natural healing quality.
+Crush fresh catnip leaves, damp them, and apply to your cut.

 Some other medicinal uses for catnip include anaesthetic, antibiotic, anti-rheumatic, antispasmodic, astringent, calmative, diuretic, muscular aches and pains, rheumatism, chills, cold in the joints, hemorrhoids, toothache.